ianchesal/ianchesal.github.io/about.md

 I build developer environments, CI systems, data centers and highways to the cloud.
 I am currently an engineering manager at [Marqeta](https://marqeta.com/).
 But I've also managed engineers at [Stripe](https://stripe.com), [Square](https://squareup.com) and [Altera](https://altera.com).

-I like music. _All kinds of music._
+I like music. _All kinds of music._ And occassionally I get together with far more talented musicians than myself to make some of it in public.

-I beta test snazzy music-making gear for [Fractal Audio](http://www.fractalaudio.com/) and occassionally get together with far more talented musicians than myself to make some of it in public.
+I beta test snazzy music-making gear for [Fractal Audio](http://www.fractalaudio.com/).

 ## More Information